-There are 68 countries whose citizens can enter visa-free for tourism or business.
+There are over 60 countries whose citizens can enter visa-free for tourism or business.
 Other nationalities currently need to go to a Japanese embassy or consulate to apply for a visa.
-Japan plans to introduce an eVisa in 2020 that will simplify the application process to acquire the Japan visa.

 Japan visa types

 There are several types of visas for Japan and more will be introduced in the future, including the eVisa.